Felix N'sa

-Felix N'sa (born September 25, 2003) is a Canadian professional soccer player.
+Felix N'sa (born September 25, 2003) is a Canadian soccer player who plays for the Thunder Bay Chill in USL League Two.

 Early life

 N'sa played youth soccer with CS Panellinios.
 In 2020, he went on trial with Pacific FC of the Canadian Premier League.

 Club career

 In November 2020, he signed a multi-year professional contract, beginning in the 2021 season, with York United FC of the Canadian Premier League.
 However, he suffered an injury during pre-season, which caused him to miss the entire 2021 season.
 In February 2022, he went on loan to fellow CPL club FC Edmonton.
 After still rehabbing from his previous injury upon his arrival to Edmonton, he made his professional debut on October 8, 2022 against Valour FC.
 At the conclusion of the season, York declined N'sa's option for the 2023 season.

+In March 2024, he joined the Thunder Bay Chill in USL League Two.

 Personal life

 He is the younger brother of Chrisnovic N'sa, who is also a professional soccer player.